Makes About 16 Cupcakes

 In a large bowl (or in a stand mixer), combine the melted butter and cocoa powder powder until smooth.
 Now, alternately mix in the milk and powdered sugar, beating (on medium speed) to spreading consistency.
 Add another tablespoon or so of milk, if necessary.
 Mix in vanilla and golden syrup / light corn syrup.

-Frost the cupcakes using a small offset spatula or non-serrated butter knife, making sure to frost to the very edges (doing this is not only an excuse to have more frosting on your cupcakes–yum!, but it also helps keep the cupcakes moist), and adorn with chocolate shavings or other edible decorations of your liking.
+Frost the chocolate cupcakes using a small offset spatula or non-serrated butter knife, making sure to frost to the very edges (doing this is not only an excuse to have more frosting on your cupcakes–yum!, but it also helps keep the cupcakes moist), and adorn with chocolate shavings or other edible decorations of your liking.

 Note on frosting the cupcakes: To frost the cupcakes, I used a small off-set spatula (you can use a butter knife without a serrated edge, if you don’t have one) at an angle to spread the frosting smoothly around the cake.
 Then, I used a cake spatula to create the indent in the center.
 Turn 360º one way, and turn 180º in the opposite direction; lift the spatula, and that’s it.
 Shave some dark chocolate on top using a vegetable peeler (or you can use a microplane or one of those manual cheese graters that they use at Italian restaurants to grate parmesan), and you’re done.